salesforce/bazel-eclipse/docs/bef/using_the_feature_classpath.md

   nested under the Bazel Workspace project in the Package Explorer.
 By having them appear in a classpath object, JDT can now find all enclosed types.

+This feature does add your entire set of workspace jars to the search path for Eclipse.
+If you have thousands of jars in your workspace, this may cause performance issues.
 To disable this feature do the following *before* importing packages into your workspace:
 - *Eclipse -> Preferences -> Bazel* (exact menu varies by platform)
 - Uncheck the *Enable global classpath search* option.

+Also, you may at times see multiple versions of the same external jar in your workspace.
+This happens if you upgrade versions of that external jar.
+BEF crawls internal Bazel directories to build the index, and Bazel does not typically clean up old versions of jars when you upgrade.
+This simply results in an extra entry in the Open Type dialog, and is easily ignored by the user.
+The real solution to this is to run ```bazel clean``` from the command line in your workspace before opening the workspace in Eclipse if you have done any external jar upgrades.

 Note that the feature may not work for all use cases.
 See the [Global Search Classpath](https://github.com/salesforce/bazel-eclipse/issues/161) issue for status